What is Medicare Advantage?

 What is the Difference Between Medicare and Medicare Advantage Plans?

-Traditional Medicare, commonly called Original Medicare, is a simple private fee-for-service health insurance system provided by the federal government's Centers for Medicare and Medicaid Service (CMS).
+Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage., commonly called Original Medicare, is a simple private fee-for-service health insurance system provided by the federal government’s Centers for Medicare and Medicaid Service (CMS).
 It is a cost-sharing system.
-Overall, Medicare covers about 80 percent of a beneficiary's major healthcare costs and the beneficiary pays the remaining 20 percent.
-The beneficiary's share can be paid as an out-of-pocket cost or through additional insurance (e.g., a Medigap policy).
+Overall, Medicare covers about 80 percent of a beneficiary’s major healthcare costs and the A person who has health care insurance through the Medicare or Medicaid programs. pays the remaining 20 percent.
+The beneficiary’s share can be paid as an out-of-pocket cost or through additional insurance (e.g., a Medigap policy).

 With Original Medicare, there are no provider networks and you never need a referral from your doctor to see a specialist.
 Also, the costs for healthcare services are determined by Medicare.
-Providers must accept Medicare assignment (service costs) if they want to be part of the Medicare provider eco-system.
-Those providers who don't accept Medicare assignment can charge up to 15 percent more (e.g., "Excess Charges").
+Providers must accept Medicare An agreement by your doctor to be paid directly by Medicare, to accept the payment amount Medicare approves for the service, and not to bill you for any more than the Medicare deductible and coinsurance. (service costs) if they want to be part of the Medicare provider ecosystem.
+Those providers who don’t accept Medicare assignment can charge up to 15 percent more (e.g., “Excess Charges”).
 This additional cost is passed on to the patient.

 The simple system makes Original Medicare relatively easy to understand compared to a Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO) plan.
 Most Medicare Advantage plans are HMOs, PPOs, and other forms of managed care.